 Mow the Lawn

 While you’ll want to put this off for as long as possible, it’s highly likely your lawn is going to need a haircut soon.
+Having a large lawn doesn’t need to be a deterrent and can be easily tackled and maintained with a cordless, self-propelling lawn mower.

 To get it in the best shape for summer, try aerating it.
 There are specialist tools that help you do this or you can just use a standard garden fork.
 Aerating helps improve drainage and encourages the grass roots to start growing.
 Just be careful not to do this until the frosts have finished.